COR Freedom

 • Use: Short-Term, Long-Term

-The cost of an aluminum wheelchair ramp depends on the amount of ramp material needed.
-Most manufacturers and dealers price ramps based on the total linear feet of the ramp, including any necessary platforms.
+Aluminum wheelchair ramp cost depends on how much material your layout requires.
+Most manufacturers and dealers price ramps by the linear foot, which includes the ramp itself and any necessary platforms.

-For example, if your home has three steps, your total cost, including labor, may range from $5,500 to $8,500, depending on the ramp layout.
+For example, if your Michigan home has three steps, your total cost—including labor—could range from $5,500 to $8,500, depending on the layout.

 • Pros: Fast Installation, Potential Cost Savings with Self-Installation